+4.2.
 Prosody of excitement

 In some respects a HRC shares the features of other forms of excitement.
-Table 5.5 lists the general trends of general emotional classes which can be subsumed under the label "excitement".
-The values in the table are taken from similar tables in Banse & Scherer (1996), van Beezoyen (1984), Murray & Arnott (1993).
+Table 5 lists the general trends of general emotional classes which can be subsumed under the label "excitement".
+The values in the table are taken from similar tables in [2, 3, 7].
 There is clear agreement among the studies regarding the general tendencies of the prosodic realisations.

 The differences in the temporal parameters must be seen against the length of the investigated speech samples.
 It seems to be a popular paradigm in emotional speech research to study one-sentence utterances.
-This explains why pausing behaviour is not taken into account in the tables in Cowan (1936), van Beezooyen (1984) and Banse & Scherer (1996).
-Cowan (1936), however, remarks that fewer and shorter pauses occur in emotional speech, whereas we found more shorter pauses.
-This difference in results show that pausing strategies, and especially breathing, might be aspects worth studying in an emotional context, as well as tempo.
+This explains why pausing behaviour is not taken into account in the tables in [5], [3] and [2].
+Cowan in [4], however, remarks that fewer and shorter pauses occur in emotional speech, whereas we found more shorter pauses.
+This difference in results show that pausing strategies, and especially breathing, might be aspects worth studying in an emotional context, as well as tempo, which seems to raise more questions than it gives answers.